Skip to main content

 • Target Agent: Choose the sub-agent to delegate tasks to.

-• Worker Task Prompt: Provide instructions for how this agent should delegate tasks to the worker agent.
+• Worker Task Prompt: Instructions for how this agent should delegate tasks to the worker agent.

 Each tool execution starts a new conversation with the sub-agent.
 The main agent can provide context and instructions, and results from the sub-agent are returned for continued processing.